The Silent Wife by A. S. A. Harrison is next up on our 100 Bestsellers List reading challenge. This novel is categorized as a Psychological Thriller.

-This post contains spoilers.
+This post does contain spoilers.

-(*Amazon Affiliate link)
+*Amazon Affiliate link)

 - Book-beginnings, a discussion of the first line of the novel

 - Roberta’s review from a writer’s perspective

 You can also join us on social media:

 What are we reading next?

 If you ever have questions about what we are reading next or when we’re starting the next discussion, check the 100 Book List tab in the navigation bar at the top of the blog.
 Links in the list go to the landing page from this blog where the discussion starts.
 However, this is an open-ended challenge so feel free to jump in with any of the books at any time after its start date.